 Bureau of Alcohol, Tobacco, Firearms and Explosives– The ATF provides a section on firearms that features Q&A’s, publications and other tools.
 The ATF is the national law enforcement agency that strives to protect American citizens and communities from violent crimes, terrorism, the illegal use of alcohol and tobacco and trafficking of firearms.

-Find an Improper Handling of Firearm Attorney in Dayton, OH
+Contact an Improper Handling of Firearm Attorney in Dayton, OH Near You

 Contact Joslyn Law Firm today to discuss the specifics of your case.
 Our attorneys will fight to protect your rights and prove your innocence.
 Joslyn Law Firm assists clients in the are experienced with cases involving improper handling of a firearm.

 Call us today at (937) 356-3969 or fill out our online form and one of our attorneys will review your case for free.
 We proudly assist clients in communities that include Dayton, Kettering, Huber Heights, Troy, Piqua, Beavercreek, and other surrounding areas.